djoseitz/chat-app/README.md

 ## Description

-This is a messaging application for mobile devices that was developed using React Native, Expo's Gifted Chat, and Google Firebase.
+This is a chat application for mobile devices that was developed using React Native, Expo's Gifted Chat, and Google Firebase.
 It provides users with a chat interface to send messages with options to share images and their location via an action button.

 ## Features